Blog Post

 Many things in our lives rely on things working smoothly.
 Many of those things rely on moving parts, compressors, engines, motors, gears, circuit boards, and batteries.
 Things that need to be changed, maintained, and attention paid to them, if they are going to give us as much trouble free service as possible.
 This is where regular maintenance and comes in.
 Paying attention to the details.

-Furnaces need regular maintenance.
+Furnaces and air conditioners need regular maintenance.
 If filters aren't changed the dirt can clog up the air flow and can also deposit tons of debris on the cooling core and make it inoperable, and that just may happen when it is 105 degrees outside, a bad time to lose your air conditioner.
 If your refrigerator isn't serviced and the dust cleaned and inspected, that 1/4" poly line that feeds your ice maker, may be leaning against the compressor which gets hot, and burns a hole in the line.
-Now every time it makes water 50% of it is going on the floor and running backwards towards the wall and squeezes between the wall and the floor and seeps unnoticed for months below your hardwood floors until one day you notices the floors curling up.
+Now every time it makes water 50% of it is going on the floor and running backwards towards the wall and squeezes between the wall and the floor and seeps unnoticed for months below your hardwood floors until one day you notice the floors curling up.
 Bad time financially now.
 Or you're driving along the freeway and haven't checked your coolant in forever and it's leaked out and the engine overheats and cracks the block and now, not only are you stranded 200 miles from home, in the middle of nowhere, but it now is a $6000 new engine bill.

 Sound far fetched?
 Nope.
 They all happened to me!
 Hard lesson to learn to simply put regular maintenance on the calendar and then just get it done.
 Which is what I did.
 I learned the importance, eventually, of putting effort into maintaining what I have.
 Not only will it help prevent inconvenient headaches and time delays, but saves money in the long run.
 If you're constantly ruining things, not taking care of them, and are constantly rebuying everything, you're flushing a lot of money right down the old water closet.
 Maintaining is a fraction of the cost.

 So here is the plan of action, write a list of all the things you own that has internal parts that move.
 Furnaces, garage doors, dishwashers, refrigerators, automobiles, lawnmowers, water softeners, boats, motorcycles, table saws etc. Even such things as smoke alarms, water alarms, emergency waters storage tanks, and food storage.
 Take out your calendar, ether digital or paper, and write up a schedule as to when you will have it done.
 Set an alarm to remind you to look at it.
-Then be proactive and call the provider or company who services and maintain such things.
-If they are things you can do on your own, the make a plan, set aside a day, and hold yourself accountable to complete the task.
+Then be proactive and call the provider or company who services and maintains such things.
+If they are things you can do on your own, then make a plan, set aside a day, and hold yourself accountable to complete the task.

 The benefit . . . you will sleep better at night knowing there isn't a hidden monster inside your water system waiting to explode and flood out your kitchen at 2 am in the morning.

 When it comes to your water treatment equipment, we have written blogs on this site why it is important to service them.
 Please read them.
 Hopefully the information may motivate you to do it.
 But here is the #1 benefit to having a yearly service done on your system, aside from the fact that it makes your systems work more efficiently, last longer, and operate better, it could prevent a massively expensive clean up.
 That is to check your PRV.
-When we come to serve the system we always, always, always, check your PRV.
+When we come to service the system we always, always, always, check your PRV.
 What is that?
 PRV stand for Pressure Regulating Valve.

 It is one of those little devises that stays hidden and out of sight, so out of mind.
 It is plumbed into our homes and we assume it will always work.
 In fact, most people do not even think they are replaceable or should be replaced. it's just a cone shaped brass object that sits quietly in the plumbing.
 Your water enters your house from the city, passes by your shut off valve for your house, and then flows through this inert looking thing.
-Well, that inert looking things has internals in it which absorb the pressure and help reduce it to within specifications for the appliances and fixtures in your home.
+Well, that inert looking thing has internals in it which absorb the pressure and help reduce it to within specifications for the appliances and fixtures in your home.
 It has a range setting of 25 psi to 75 psi.
 It comes factory set at 55 psi.
 When your city produces pressure either from pumps, or elevated water tanks, they need to increase the pressure so that the water can get to the last house on the line with more than a drip.
 That way the last guy on the line can take a shower that blows enough water through that he can spray off the soap he just lathered himself with.

 This means that if your particular municipality pressurizes the lines to 225 psi so that "Mr. Last Guy on the Line" can get the soap off his body, it may be passing your house at 225 psi.
 Enough to start blowing more sensitive components apart.
 Things like diaphragms in the fridge, dishwasher, and washing machine, O-rings on the reverse osmosis system (RO) or in your faucets, bladders in your expansion tank or Ro.
 Poly tubing going to your swamp cooler or humidifier.
 Not to mention the floats in your toilet, or the line to your dishwasher.